pfadiaz/ultra-test-automation/README.md

 # Note about Crossbrowser testing:

-In order to perform crossbrowser testing, you just need to open your .env file located at the root level and add a new
+In order to perform crossbrowser testing, you just need to open your `.env` file located at the root level and add a value to the variable:
-variable:

 ```
 BROWSER=